brighams/typescript-tailwind-webpack-sauce/README.md

 THIS is a feature: you may freely update the script and re-run, until you feel like it is ready to go for your project.
 ----

-Uses normal npm commands to execute app:
+Uses normal npm commands to execute & build:

 npm start

-npm build
+npm run build

 The landing page should look like this:
 ![README](README.png)